This post may contain affiliate links. Please read our disclosure policy.

-Baked Chocolate Glazed Donuts, best enjoyed with a freshly brewed Espressotoria drink, are a combination of crisp-on-the-outside and soft-in-the-middle dark chocolate cake donut and a super sweet glaze.
+Baked Chocolate Glazed Donuts are a combination of crisp-on-the-outside and soft-in-the-middle dark chocolate cake donut and a super sweet glaze.

 They are incredibly easy to bake in the oven.
 No frying required!
 They are the perfect sweet breakfast treat to enjoy with a homemade espresso, cappuccino, or latte!